 - blurred vision

 - frequent or recurring infections, such as an infection of the gum, skin, or vagina

 - cuts and bruises that are slow to heal

 People who have any of these symptoms should see a doctor, as early diagnosis can help prevent complications.

 How do diabetes symptoms differ according to age?

 Type 1 diabetes is most likely to develop during childhood or adolescence, and the risk of having type 2 diabetes increases after the age of 45 years.
 However, it is possible for either type to affect a person at any age.

 There has been an increase in the onset of type 2 diabetes in younger people in recent years.
-Studies show that these people are more likely to develop complications faster and at a younger age, compared with people with type 1 diabetes and those who develop type 2 at a later stage.

 Effective blood sugar management and healthful lifestyle habits can help reduce the risk of complications for people with type 1 and type 2 diabetes at any age.